purplesectools/DeepProbe/README.md

 API Keys (Optional):

-IP Enrichment API Key: Provide an API key for services that offer IP geo-location and reputation.
+AbuseIPDB API Key (for IP Enrichment): Provide an API key from AbuseIPDB for IP geo-location and reputation analysis.

 OpenAI API Key: Provide your OpenAI API key to enable AI-generated summaries and verdicts.